Providers

 })

-Access to the bindings in local env
+Access to the bindings in local dev

 The nitro-cloudflare-dev module is experimental.
 The Nitro team is looking into a more native integration which could in the near future make the module unneeded.